shay0129/scapy-tls-pcap-creator/README.md

     # Or if using setup.py from the original project, ensure it's adapted:
     # pip install -e .
     ```
-    *(Based on your original README, you used `pip install -e .`.
-If this sub-project has its own `setup.py` or a relevant `requirements.txt`, specify that.
-Otherwise, list individual pip installs for Scapy, cryptography, etc.)*

 ---
 ## Usage